Funny-Systems-OSS/cloudsql-proxy-hardening/README.md

 ## Usage
 + ./cloud_sql_proxy_funny <-credential_file credential_file_path> [-use_plainfile]
   + -credential_file:\
-    The encrypted credential file be used to retrieve Service Account credential in cloud_sql_proxy.
+    The encrypted credential file be used to retrieve Service Account credential in cloud_sql_proxy_funny.
   + -use_plainfile:\
     Setting this flag will allow you to use not encrypted credential file.